 \begin{remark} The extra $1/\epsilon^2$ term comes from a validation step in the modified algorithm.
-If the goal is to identify the optimal arm, then this term can be removed by a slight modification of the algorithm (essentially reusing the selection rule from \cref{alg:doubling_fixed_confidence}).
-See \cref{app:BAI_misspecifications} for more details. \end{remark}
+If the goal is to identify the optimal arm, then this term can be removed with a slight modification of the algorithm.
+See \cref{app:BAI_misspecification} for detailed discussion. \end{remark}

-\textbf{Fixed budget setting.} Our algorithms for the fixed budget setting are \emph{robust} to model misspecifications, and we provide the following guarantees.
+\paragraph{Fixed Budget Setting.} Our algorithms for the fixed budget setting are \emph{robust} to model misspecification, and we provide the following guarantees.

 \begin{restatable}{theorem}{thmDoublingFixedBudgetMis} Suppose $\cZ \subseteq \cX$.
-If $T \geq \widetilde O \paren*{ \log_2(1/\epsilon) \max \curly*{\rho_{d_\star (\epsilon)}^ \star(\epsilon), r_{d_\star (\epsilon)}(\zeta)} }$, then \cref{alg:subroutine_fixed_budget} outputs an $2\epsilon$-optimal arm with error probability at most
+If $T = \widetilde \Omega \paren*{ \log_2(1/\epsilon) \max \curly*{\rho_{d_\star (\epsilon)}^ \star(\epsilon), r_{d_\star (\epsilon)}(\zeta)} }$, then \cref{alg:doubling_fixed_budget} outputs an $2\epsilon$-optimal arm with error probability at most

 Furthermore, if there exist universal constants such that $\max_{x \in \cX} \norm{\psi_{d_\star(\epsilon)}(x)}^2 \leq c_1$ and $\min_{z \in \cZ} \norm{\psi_{d_\star(\epsilon)}(z_\star) - \psi_{d_\star(\epsilon)}(z)}^2 \geq c_2$, the error probability is upper bounded by